-The Church of St. Cajetan lies half a kilometre to the northeast of Se Cathedral at Old Goa or Velha Goa.
+The Church of St. Cajetan lies half a kilometre to the northeast of the Se Cathedral at Old Goa or Velha Goa.
 Built by ‘Theatine Friars’ in 1655, the Church was originally called Church of Our Lady of Divine Providence as the main altar was dedicated to her.

 (Born Gaetano dei Conti di Thiene (Cajetan Thiene), an Italian Catholic priest and religious reformer, Cajetan is recognised as a saint in the Catholic Church, and his feast day is August 7.)